 Our Mission

-A robust American solar manufacturing industry is essential for creating good-paying jobs, establishing real American energy independence, and protecting our national security.
+A robust American solar manufacturing industry is essential for creating good-paying jobs, ensuring American energy dominance, and protecting our national security.

 “The real issue is that if you’re spending hundreds of millions or even billions of dollars of American taxpayer money on solar panels that are made in China, number one, you’re going to make the economy dirtier.
 We should be making more of those solar panels here in the United States of America… a lot of them are being made overseas in China, especially the components that go into those solar panels.
 So if you really want to make the environment cleaner, you’ve got to invest in more energy production.”